Maximizing Mutual Information Between Prompt and Response Improves LLM Performance With No Additional Data

 \begin{itemize} \item \textbf{{ } GSM8k~\citep{cobbe2021trainingverifierssolvemath}} is a standard math benchmark for grade-school-level problems.
 We sampled 5000 problems from the training set and 200 problems from the evaluation set, and used the fixed 8-shot from ~\citet{geng2025deltalearninghypothesispreference}, which are included below. \textbf{SVAMP~\citep{patel2021nlpmodelsreallyable}} is also a math problem benchmark of similar difficulty level as GSM~\citep{huang2025mathperturbbenchmarkingllmsmath}.
 Since SVAMP is too small to use for both training and evaluation, we sample 700 problems from SVAMP and 700 from GSM8k for training data, and evaluate on the remaining 300 SVAMP problems.
 Models output a numeric answer after \texttt{\#\#\#\#} for easy parsing.

-\item \textbf{{ } MMLU~\citep{hendrycks2021measuringmassivemultitasklanguage}} is a dataset for knowledge-intensive question answering across 57 domains, including US history, computer science, and law.
-We sample 5,000 samples from the training and evaluate on 200 samples from the test split.
-Models output reasoning followed by their selection of the correct answer as \texttt{"The answer is: <X>"}.

 \item \textbf{{ } AI2 Reasoning Challenge (ARC)~\citep{clark2018thinksolvedquestionanswering}} contains 7,787 MCQs targeted at grade-school level science that are split into Easy and Challenge based on their problem difficulty, and is one of the reasoning benchmarks included in OLMES for standard LLM evaluation~\citep{gu2025olmesstandardlanguagemodel}.
-We use the train split for each problem subset and evaluate on 500 samples from each test set using the same template as MMLU. \end{itemize}
+We use the train split for each problem subset and evaluate on 500 samples from each test set. \end{itemize}